tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   %matplotlib inline
   ```

-* Read in the CSV as a DataFrame and do a quick summary statistical analysis.
+* Read in the CSV as a DataFrame and do a quick analysis of summary statistics.
 Then trim the data to match the needs of the requirements.
 In this case, only the Close column is needed to calculate daily returns.

   ![drop-columns](Images/drop-columns.png)